thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/01_fin_dep_pol_baseline.md

   cityen,
   aggregate_pol.geocode4_corr,
-  CASE WHEN tcz IS NULL THEN '0' ELSE tcz END AS tcz, CASE WHEN spz IS NULL THEN '0' ELSE spz END AS spz, aggregate_pol.ind2,
+  CASE WHEN tcz IS NULL THEN '0' ELSE tcz END AS tcz, CASE WHEN spz IS NULL OR spz = '#N/A' THEN '0' ELSE spz END AS spz, aggregate_pol.ind2,
-  CASE WHEN short IS NULL THEN 'Unknown' ELSE short END AS short, polluted_di, polluted_mi, polluted_mei, polluted_thre, tso2,
+  CASE WHEN short IS NULL THEN 'Unknown' ELSE short END AS short, polluted_di, polluted_mi, polluted_mei, tso2,
   CAST(
     tso2 AS DECIMAL(16, 5)